- 1. House Rent Allowance (HRA)

 The lower your taxable income; lower is your tax liability.
 There are multiple provisions by which you can lower your taxable income.
 For example, under section 80C you can save Rs 1.5 lakhs annually.
 80C investments include FD, Equity Linked Savings Scheme, Insurance policies, etc. Also, there are a bunch of other deductions under Section 80 such as 80D, 80E, 80GG, 80U etc. that reduce your tax liability.
 Read 6 reasons Why ELSS is Better Than Other Tax Saving Instruments and 19 ways to save this tax 2019 to know more about tax savings options.

 Every month, the employer deduct a part of your total income tax as Tax Deducted at Source (TDS).
 This is a significant portion for a salaried employee.
 Furthermore, the employer provides details of the tax deducted in Form 16 (TDS certificate).
-While filing returns, remaining you are entitled to make the remaining payment.
+While filing returns, you must make the remaining payment.

 Learn What is Pay Slip?